vranki/ExtPlane/README.md

 * Condor soaring simulator 1 and 2
 * FlightGear - basic support via Transformer (see later)

+NOTE: ExtPlane-transformer (support for other sims except X-Plane) is not available in github releases, as building it requires Qt 5.8 and the ci container has older one..
+This will eventually be fixed.

 ## Features ##

 * Multiple concurrent connections